 The patios along 10 Street N.W.

-We start by listing the patios on Memorial Drive and finish up with patios closest to 3rd Avenue N.W.
+We start by listing the patios closest to Memorial Drive and finish up with patios closest to 3rd Avenue N.W.
+Please note that these photos were taken prior to the COVID-19 pandemic and that many patios may have new social distancing and safety measures in effect.

 This small, cozy patio is one of the few patios in Calgary that you can enjoy even when it’s raining outside.
-You’ll find the patio behind the cafe — so expect a quiet, somewhat secluded-feeling — and it’s totally covered.
-Both the patio and inside of Oolong were recently renovated but are open for business now.
+You’ll find the patio behind the cafe — so expect a quiet, somewhat secluded-feeling vibe — and it’s totally covered.
+Check Oolong’s hours on Instagram before making a plan to visit.

 110 10 St. N.W., 403-457-5450, oolongteashop.ca

 You can’t miss this patio — there’s a mural with a big cat eating a bowl of ramen on the back wall.
+(The patio has been repainted since this was photo was taken but the mural remains.)
 This street-facing patio has heaters and fairy lights, making it a great outdoor dining option when you’re craving a bowl of ramen later in the evening.

 286 10 St. N.W., 587-356-1808, redsdiner.com

-If you’re walking down 10th Street N.W., you’ll see that there’s one picnic table outside of Flipp’n Burgers.
-But if that table is already occupied, you still have alfresco burger-eating options.
-Walk through the alley to the back of the restaurant and there are six more picnic tables.
+If you’re walking down 10th Street N.W., you’ll see that there are two metallic tables outside of Flipp’n Burgers.
+But if those are already occupied, you still have alfresco burger-eating options.
+Walk through the alley to the back of the restaurant and there are five picnic tables.
 Keep in mind that there’s no shade back there.

 103, 330 10 St. N.W., 403-474-9365, flippnburgers.ca